 Represented former Apprentice contestant Summer Zervos in her claim that Donald Trump defamed her by asserting falsely that she lied about being sexually assaulted by him.
 Successfully resisted numerous attempts by Trump to dismiss or stay the case in the trial and appellate courts on constitutional and defamation law grounds, including by building on new law we had made in an earlier case in New York’s highest court.

 We regularly represent individuals and groups of plaintiffs who have been falsely arrested, wrongfully convicted, assaulted, or denied medical treatment by police officers and prison officials.
 No case is too small or too big.
 We have represented individuals who were briefly detained in violation of their constitutional rights, as well as those who have been killed by the police or prison guards and those who have spent decades in prison for crimes they did not commit.

 McAllister v.
 Waldron

 Obtained a $1.6 million settlement for the Estate of John McAllister, who committed suicide while in New York state prison, in a case claiming that the New York State Office of Mental Health failed to take basic steps to keep him safe from a known serious suicide risk.
-This is the largest prison suicide settlement ever paid in New York.
+This is believed to be the largest prison suicide settlement ever paid in New York.